 This article will focus on jejunal atresia alone but bear in mind that some cases correspond to jejunoileal atresia and show a mixed pattern, including the ones discussed in the ileal atresia article.

 Jejunal atresia has an incidence of about 1:1,000 live births and is more common than duodenal atresia.

-The aetiology is thought to be from an in-utero ischaemic event.
+The etiology is thought to be from an in-utero ischemic event.

 The classic radiographic sign of jejunal atresia is that of a triple bubble appearance for a proximal obstruction; it is equivalent to the double bubble sign of duodenal appearance plus a third bubble is caused by filling and distention of the jejunum by air.